Kuro-Rui/Fumo-DiscordBot/README.rst

 2. **Make a Virtual Environment (Venv)**

-    Run ``python -m venv .venv`` in the project directory on your terminal (or whatever it's called on your OS)
+    Run ``python3.10 -m venv .venv`` in the project directory on your terminal (or whatever it's called on your OS)

 3. **Activate the Venv**